RAF Coastal Command during World War II: Aircraft

-On the outbreak of war in 1939 Coastal Command had forces of ten Avro Anson, including four auxiliaries, two Vickers Vildebeest, two Short Sunderland, three Saro London and one Supermarine Stranraer squadrons.
-The Vildebeest and London were all obsolescent.
-The Ansons made up half of this force, but with insufficient range to undertake deep ocean reconnaissance it was left to the flying-boat squadrons, of which four out of six had obsolescent machines.
-This left three squadrons with suitable aircraft, the Lockheed Hudson and Sunderland that could operate effectively.
-Anson engines were in limited supply in 1939.
-Moreover, the Sunderland and Hudson airframes were also limited, the latter being delivered at a rate of just two per month.
+On the outbreak of war in 1939 Coastal Command had 18 squadrons.
+These consisted of ten squadrons of Avro Ansons, including four squadrons manned by the Royal Auxiliary Air Force, two of Vickers Vildebeests, two of Short Sunderlands, three of Saro London and one of Supermarine Stranraers.
+The Anson had insufficient range for long-range reconnaissance which was left to the flying-boats, four squadrons of which were equipped with the obsolescent Vildebeest and London.
+Only three squadrons with suitable aircraft, the Lockheed Hudson and Sunderland, were effective.
+Anson engines were in limited supply in 1939 and the Sunderland and Hudson airframes were also limited, the latter being delivered at a rate of just two per month.
 To fill the gap in production capacity, the Air Ministry dispatched several missions to the United States to buy more Hudson airframes.

-Not only was the supply of available aircraft poor, but also the then Director of Organisation at the Air Ministry Charles Portal recognised there would be a future problem in procurement of aircraft.
+The Director of Organisation at the Air Ministry Charles Portal recognised there would be a problem in procurement of aircraft.
 Coastal Command's operational nature would make twenty-four hour operations a basic requirement.
 Suitable aircraft for take-off and landing, in particular flying-boats, in all weather was vital for the safety of crews and the effectiveness of the Command.
 The new twin-engine Saro Lerwick had been touted as the ideal aircraft.
-It only came into service in April 1939 and was then found to be unsuitable.
-There was a need for long-range machines to cover the South-Western Approaches.
-In December 1939 to August 1940 the following reinforcements were sent: No. 10 Squadron RAAF received Sunderlands, No. 235 Squadron RAF, No. 236 Squadron RAF, No. 248 Squadron RAF and No. 254 Squadron RAF equipped with Bristol Blenheims from RAF Fighter Command in February 1940; in June 1940 No. 53 Squadron RAF and No. 59 Squadron RAFs with Blenheim on loan from RAF Bomber Command, and in August 1940, No. 98 Squadron RAF's Fairey Battles, also on loan from the Bomber Service and based in Iceland.
-By 15 June a further 15 squadrons were to have been handed over to Coastal Command, this was only achieved by the loan of seven squadrons from other commands, despite express agreement by the Air Ministry and Admiralty.
+It came into service in April 1939 but was a disaster.
+There was a need for long-range machines to cover the South-Western Approaches and in December 1939 to August 1940, No. 10 Squadron of the Royal Australian Air Force (RAAF) received Sunderlands while No. 235 Squadron, No. 236 Squadron, No. 248 Squadron and No. 254 Squadron were equipped with Bristol Blenheims from RAF Fighter Command in February 1940.
+In June 1940 No. 53 Squadron and No. 59 Squadron received Blenheims on loan from RAF Bomber Command and two months later No. 98 Squadron was provided with Fairey Battles, also on loan from Bomber Command and based in Iceland.
+By 15 June a further 15 squadrons were to have been handed over to Coastal Command, this was only achieved by the loan of seven squadrons from other commands, despite an agreement by the Air Ministry and Admiralty.
 The daily operational strength of Coastal Command amounted to 298 aircraft, most unsuitable for maritime operations.
-Within a month, that had risen to 39 squadrons and 612 aircraft.
-However they were made of 11 different types, causing training and conversion problems.
+Within a month, that had risen to 39 squadrons and 612 aircraft but they were made of 11 types, causing training and conversion problems.